kangan28/project-1-ds-blog/README.md

 File Descriptions

-data: Folder contains data files of Airbnb-Seattle data, following the name-conventions of "listings.csv" Airbnb_Seattle_1.ipynb: Jupyter-Notebook being used for main analysis
+It contains data-files of Airbnb-Seattle data, following with the name-conventions of "listings.csv" Airbnb_Seattle_1.ipynb: Jupyter-Notebook being used for main analysis